-Our first Biochronomer product candidate is APF112 for the treatment of postsurgical pain.
+Our second Biochronomer product candidate is APF112 for the treatment of post-surgical pain.
 APF112 incorporates the well-known analgesic mepivacaine in our Biochronomer system.
-It is designed to provide 24 to 36 hours of postsurgical pain relief and to minimize the use of morphine-like drugs (opioids) which are used extensively in post-surgical pain management.
+It is designed to provide 24 to 36 hours of post-surgical pain relief and to minimize the use of morphine-like drugs (opioids) which are used extensively in post-surgical pain management.
 Opioids are associated with a wide range of side effects, such as nausea, sedation, dizziness, constipation, vomiting, urinary retention, and in some situations, life-threatening respiratory depression.
-We completed Phase 1 human clinical trials for APF112 in 2002.
-However, the U.S. Food and Drug Administration (FDA) expressed concerns about mild-to-moderate irritation observed during preclinical studies.
-After discussions with FDA officials, we modified our formulation to minimize the potential for irritation and then initiated more extensive preclinical studies to demonstrate that any irritation is reversible.
-In August 2003, we announced that the FDA had given us clearance to initiate Phase $\tilde{2}$ clinical trials.
-Our initial target is pain management following inguinal hernia repair.
-The first part of the trial was an openlabel study which was successfully completed.
-Results of the Part 1 study indicate that the pharmacokinetic measurements demonstrated meaningful levels of mepivacaine over a three day period consistent with observations made in preclinical studies with APF112.
+We completed Phase 2 $\,$ human clinical trials for APF112 in 2004, involving a total of approximately 100 patients undergoing surgery for repair of inguinal hernia.
+The first part of the trial was an open-label study in 12 patients.
+Results of this study indicate that the pharmacokinetic measurements demonstrated measurable blood levels of mepivacaine over a three-day period consistent with observations made in preclinical studies with APF112.
 No severe or serious adverse events were reported and wound healing in all patients was observed to be normal over a 30-day follow-up period.
-The second part of the Phase 2 trial is a blinded study involving 90 patients and compares two doses of APF112 with the current standard treatment for post-surgical pain.
-The endpoints for the trial will include a visual analog score of pain intensity, the standard means of measuring pain, and patient reduction in opioid pain medication.
-We believe that more than 20 million surgical procedures are performed annually in the U.S. which could benefit from this product.
+The second part of the Phase 2 trial was a blinded study involving 96 patients and compared two doses of APF112 with bupivacaine, the current standard treatment for post-surgical The primary endpoint of the study was safety.
+Additional endpoints for the trial included a visual analog score of pain intensity, the standard means of measuring pain, and patient reduction in opioid pain medication.
+The safety and tolerability of APF112 as evaluated in both parts of the study were very good.
+The efficacy results were equivocal because no significant difference was shown between the two doses of APF112 and the standard of care in terms of pain scores as well as amount of rescue pain medication used.
+The mean Visual Analog Scale (VAS) pain scores in the standard of care group were unusually low at approximately 3, compared with previously published data of approximately 5, within the first 24 hours post surgery.
+A further Phase 2 trial using APF112 is being developed, and we are exploring corporate partnering opportunities before proceeding with this in order to focus our limited resources on APF530.